richardvenneman/floatl/README.md

 ## Usage

-*NOTE: Check the [GitHub wiki page](https://github.com/richardvenneman/floatl/wiki) for instructions on how to use with React & Angular.*
+*NOTE: Check the [GitHub wiki page](https://github.com/richardvenneman/floatl/wiki) for instructions on how to use with React, AngularJS and Stimulus.*

 Markup your `label` and `input` (or `textarea`) with the floatl classes and wrap them in an element with the `floatl` class: